noisebridge/PythonClass/course/sqlite3.md

             # retool this select statement to accomodate WHERE for sides < 4
             # hint: you must make a new SELECT statement.

+            # tuples can be messy to work with - can you figure out how to
+            # get the column names for each of the values we fetch?
             ```

         3. See our work: